-We will do this by investigating how audiences engage with and form around ‘specialised’ films in four English regions.
-Audience formation is here understood as the processes of engagement with films that generate audience experiences.
-Drawing on industry definitions, ‘specialised films’ are understood as films outside the mainstream, including small scale UK films, foreign language, documentary, archive and hard-to-pigeonhole films, and films with unconventional narratives, themes or cinematic techniques.
+The project investigated how audiences engage with and form around ‘specialised’ films in four English regions.
+Here, audience formation is understood as a process of engagement with films that generates audience experiences.
+Drawing on industry definitions, ‘specialised films’ are understood as films outside the mainstream, including small-scale UK films, foreign language, documentary, archival, hard-to-pigeonhole films, and films with unconventional narratives, themes, or cinematic techniques.

 Audience policy for specialised films takes a regional approach in attempting to improve provision and create a more diverse film culture.
-Our project aims to provide a firm evidence base for such policy developments by establishing a detailed understanding of how audiences form in their engagement with specialised films, the extent to which they are committed to film cultural diversity and the role that regional identity plays in that process.
+The project aimed to provide a firm evidence base for such policy developments by establishing a detailed understanding of how audiences form in their engagement with specialised films, the extent to which they are committed to film cultural diversity, and the role of regional identity in that process.

-The audience research will involve a multilevel comparative study of audience formation in relations to specialised films in four English regions, collecting data that is in depth and at scale and using innovative digital humanities analytical methods.
-Following our earlier pilot study, we have developed a highly experienced interdisciplinary team to undertake this project, comprised of academic experts in film studies, sociology, cultural policy, digital humanities and partners from film policy and the film industry.
-Through a partnership with the British Film Institute’s (BFI) Film Audience Network (FAN) and the Film Hubs (which organise provision of specialised film and fosters audience participation regionally), the project will have direct impact on the BFI’s efforts to improve regional audience figures, widen film choice, and enhance the cultural benefits of specialised film.
-The project will therefore establish a strong relationship between the scholarly understanding of audiences and the development of official audience policies and industry practices in the context of regional provision.
+The audience research involved a multilevel comparative study of audience formation in relation to specialised films in four English regions, collecting data both in depth and at scale, using innovative digital humanities analytical methods.
+Following an earlier pilot study, a highly experienced interdisciplinary team worked together on the project, comprised of academic experts from film studies, sociology, cultural policy and digital humanities, as well as partners working in film policy and the wider film industry.
+Through a partnership with the British Film Institute (BFI)’s Film Audience Network (FAN) and Film Hubs (which organise the provision of specialised film and fosters audience participation regionally), the project directly impacts on the BFI’s efforts to improve regional audience figures, widen film choice, and enhance the cultural benefits of specialised film.
+The project has therefore helped to establish a strong relationship between the scholarly understanding of audiences and the development of official audience policies and industry practices in the context of regional film provision.